iamanx17/predicting_cgpa/README.md

 # predicting_cgpa

+This is just for fun!!

-for Hindu college of engineering students
+For Hindu college of engineering students

-enter your sum of marks(main subjects) and cgpa if you want to help in training the model
+>>Enter your sum of marks(main subjects) and cgpa if you want to help in training the model